Part Exchange House Schemes – What Are The Rules & How Do They Work

 - Is Part Exchanging your home a good idea?

 A part exchange house and new build scheme involves trading in your house as part-payment for a new build property.
 The property developer buys your existing house and then subtracts its value from the cost of your new home.
 A part exchange is perfect for homeowners who want to move quickly without first having to go through the stress of selling their home on the property market.

 Part exchanging is suitable for anyone looking to buy a new build property.
 Effectively the property developer buys your property and discounts this value from the price of the new build you want to buy.
 This is beneficial for the property developer because they are guaranteed a buyer for one their new build houses and it’s beneficial for you as you’re guaranteed a hassle-free sale and a move to new build property.

 How does Part Exchange work?

-Part exchange works just like a normal property sale, it’s just that the developer is your buyer.
+Part exchanging your house for a new build works just like a normal property sale, it’s just that the developer is your buyer.
 Here’s a step-by-step guide through the process.

 - Find a new property development and a home you like.
 Check they offer part exchange.

 - Your current home will be valued.
 Most developers ask for two valuations from independent agents and will expect a selling price, rather than an asking price.

 - The developer will then make you an offer which is subject to a survey.

 - If you accept this offer, you can then go ahead and arrange your mortgage if you haven’t already.